Keysight/cyperf/deployment/aws/terraform/controller_and_n_agents_2_interfaces_new_vpc/README.md

 # Introduction

-This is the Terraform approach for CyPerf Application and CyPerf Agents in different cloud providers.
+This Terraform sciprt deploy CyPerf Controller, CyPerf Agents and firewalls in aws cloud providers.

-All the necessary resources will be created from scratch, including VPC, subnets, route table, Internet Gateway, Nat-gateway etc.
+All the necessary resources will be created from scratch, including VPC, subnets, route table, Internet Gateway, NGFW etc.

 # Prerequisites